-Yes, but for exemption purposes your mark will be capped at 40%.
+Yes, but for exemption purposes each resit course mark is capped at 50%.

 10.3 Medical Certificates

 FAQ 11 I have not passed eight courses after the second semester exams although some of these exams are covered by a medical certificate.
 Can I take the resit exams while undertaking MSc project work this summer?